Emmerdale star Bhasker Patel issues message to fans after Rishi's shock death airs

-Emmerdale star Bhasker Patel has spoken out following tonight’s shocking episode of the soap – in which Rishi Sharma was revealed to have died while Jai and Laurel were at their wedding.
+Emmerdale star Bhasker Patel has spoken out following Thursday night’s shocking episode of the soap – in which Rishi Sharma was revealed to have died while Jai and Laurel were at their wedding.

-The episode tonight (airing Thursday, July 27) saw Jai and Laurel tie the knot.
+The episode airing Thursday, July 27 saw Jai and Laurel tie the knot.
 This came not long after Rishi and Georgia revealed the truth about Jai’s ‘real’ father.

 While it looked as though a heartfelt reunion may be on the cards, tragedy struck as Jai and Laurel celebrated their marriage.
 But who will find Rishi’s body – and when?